biodivdev/rrapp-compose/README.md

 It will take a while the first time as it download needed images.

 The easiest way to customize and run in your data is to change the values in the config files.
-At config/dwc-bot.list it will list IPTs where to consume the occurrence data from.
+At config/dwc-bot.list it will list where to consume the occurrence data from.

 # License